A Guitar-Hero-style game built for the ST Discovery board.

 This game is similar to Guitar Hero or other rhythm-based games.
 The player should push the "USER" button whenever one of the scrolling indicators reaches the left of the screen.
 This was the first major project I made using C. The biggest challenge in this project was figuring out how to store and generate the sounds that made up each song.

-This was a homework assignment in my Computer Organization class to help us learn how to use bitwise operations to display a game on the ST Discovery’s LCD.
-I chose to add sound functionality mostly because I thought it would be an interesting challenge, I was interested in how simple microcontrollers generate different sounds, and I figured a silent game would be rather boring.
+This was a homework assignment in my Computer Organization class to help us learn how to use bitwise operations to display a game on the ST Discovery's LCD.
+I chose to add sound functionality mostly because I thought it would be an interesting challenge, I was interested in how basic microcontrollers generate different sounds, and I figured a silent game would be rather boring.

 The STM32 microcontroller this project used doesn't have any purpose-built hardware for generating sounds (that I'm aware of).
 So, the solution I settled on was to manually generate a square wave by setting a GPIO pin high, waiting for half the length of the waveform, setting it low, and waiting for the rest of the waveform.